Shresht7/label-sync-action/README.md

 GitHub Action to synchronize and manage your repository's labels 🏷

-You can _create_, _update_ and _delete_ labels declaratively by editing the config file and pushing those changes to the **default branch** of your repo.
-Any edits you make manually using GitHub's UI will also be synced back into this file.
+You can _create_, _update_ and _delete_ labels declaratively by editing a config-file and pushing those changes to the **default branch** of your repo.

-You can share this config with any other repos that employ this action to port labels from one repo to another.

-The action will sync repo-labels when you push an edit to the config file (`.github/labels.yaml`) to the default branch or when the `label` webhook event is triggered.
+The action will sync repo-labels when you push an edit to the config file (default: `.github/labels.yaml`) to the main branch or when the `label` webhook event is triggered.
 You can also activate the action manually (`workflow_dispatch`) from the Actions tab.
 If the config file (`.github/labels.yaml`) does not exist when the action executes, it will create the file automatically and fill in the details of the labels used in your repository.

 ### Workflow setup